GenericMappingTools/gmt/doc_classic/rst/source/gmtspatial.rst

 .. only:: not man

-    gmtspatial - Geospatial operations on lines and polygons
+    gmtspatial - Geospatial operations on points, lines and polygons

 Synopsis
 --------